 LinkedIn can be used as a professionals networking platform or a job board.
 If you’re new to Aotearoa and looking for work, LinkedIn can be a powerful tool to help you find job opportunities and connect with employers.

-If you’re waiting for your visa to be approved or haven’t applied yet, sign up to get email updates with useful information about living and working in New Zealand.
+If you’re waiting for your visa to be approved or haven’t applied yet, sign up to our job alert emails so that you can apply for a role as soon as you arrive in New Zealand.

 You might be a little surprised by the title of this blog.
 You’re right, I said I wasn’t going to pick a favourite place in New Zealand.
 But I do want to provide…